 - No changing command lines

 - No upgrading packages

 - Instant Python gratification

 - Precise root cause analysis

 With the Instana agent installed on your host, your Python web servers will be continuously detected, instrumented, and simply show up in your Instana dashboard as they come and go – true continuous and automatic performance monitoring of Python.

 This makes Instana the first APM vendor to provide fully automatic and continuous remote monitoring and tracing of Python applications.

 Note that for this first release, we’re limiting this to just Gunicorn and UWSGI web server processes but will expand this list over time.
-If you want to jump ahead and add more processes to this list,
+If you want to jump ahead and add more processes to this list, see our documentation.

 To better visualize the significance of this announcement, let’s compare the true cost of instrumentation of other vendors to Instana. (❎ == Automatic, no work required)